KobeLemon/plan-it-all/README.md

 ## Future Work

 - I need to periodically update my projects with newer projects show I can show an accurate progression of my skill.
-- I need to work on changing the styling & usability of the site to make it more professional.
 - I am working on other projects that I mentioned in the "About Me" page so I need to add links to those projects once they are ready.